 Thermoplastics are a very large group of plastic materials that are separated into two primary groups according to their use – commodity plastics and engineering plastics.
 These plastics are composed of long chain molecules called polymers, which maintain their connections through intermolecular forces.
 When sufficient heat is applied, the forces keeping the polymer molecules together weaken, resulting in melting.
 This particular property makes thermoplastics useful for plastic moulding machines as they can be heated until molten and immediately injected into aluminium or steel moulds at high pressures.

 In this post, we will be looking at the differences between commodity and engineering plastics, particularly their applications.

-Commodity plastic has a wide variety of uses in the mass production of objects and products that are designed to be single use – common examples include packaging film, bottles, bags and cutlery.
+Commodity plastic has a wide variety of uses in the mass production of objects and products that are designed to be single use – common examples include packaging film, bottles, bags sneeze guards or plastic guards and cutlery.
 Aside from single use plastic, commodity plastics are used across other mass produced items, including children’s toys and electronic product casings.
 The plastics used in these products are more cost-effective than other alternative plastics.
 They are also chosen when a plastic’s specific mechanical properties do not have a negative impact on the performance or functions of the product in question.

 Commodity Plastic Applications